 How to Clean and Disinfect a Refrigerator

-Bacteria loves warm temperatures, and grow fastest between 40° – 140°F, which is considered the bacterial "Danger Zone."
+Bacteria love warm temperatures, which is why the refrigerator is a modern food storage appliance we all have but might not always be thankful enough for.
 As long as your refrigerator is set at 40°F or below, your foods will be less likely to become bacterial breeding grounds.
-This isn’t a foolproof method for contamination prevention, however, and your refrigerator should be disinfected at least once every two weeks to prevent the spread of dangerous bacteria.
+This isn't a foolproof method for contamination prevention, however, and your refrigerator should be deep cleaned and disinfected at least once every two weeks to prevent the spread of dangerous bacteria.

-Remember, all disinfecting products need to stay wet on the surface for a specific length of time to kill bacteria and viruses.
+Don't forget, all disinfecting products need to stay wet on the surface for a specific length of time to kill bacteria and viruses.
 This is referred to as "kill time", "dwell time" and/or "contact time" which you can find listed on the label instructions.
 If it dries before the kill time is met, then you haven't actually disinfected anything.
-Illness and disease-causing pathogens could still be lingering.
-Be careful, as this kill time can vary even between products made by the same company.

-People commonly use disinfecting wipes because they seem convenient, but they often require that surfaces remain wet for up to 10 minutes in order to be effective - and keeping a surface wet with disinfecting wipes can be more difficult than you might think.
-Many of them contain alcohol, which can cause the liquid to dry quickly.
-This can make it difficult to keep the surface wet without re-wiping multiple times, resulting in a potential waste of both time and money.
+Wipes are commonly used for disinfecting the inside of a refrigerator because they seem convenient.
+These often require that surfaces remain wet for up to 10 minutes in order to be effective, and keeping a surface wet with disinfecting wipes can be more difficult than you might think.
+Many of them contain alcohol, which can cause the liquid to dry quickly, thus not meeting the required kill time.

 - Remove gross filth or heavy soil prior to application of Simple Green Clean Finish Disinfectant Cleaner.